novoalab/modPhred/data/README.md

 ## DNA model: dna_r9.4.1_450bps_modbases_dam-dcm-cpg_hac.tar.gz

+This model can recognise:
+- 5mC in CpG and dcm (CCWGG) contexts
+- 6mA in dam (GATC) context

 This model is originally distributed with guppy ver.
 3.6.1, but it can be used with all newer guppy version.
-We provide this model here because it's not present in the newer version of guppy (starting from 4.5.1).
+We provide this model here because it's not present in the newer version of guppy (starting from ver.
+4.5).

 ## RNA model: rna_r9.4.1_70bps_m6A-m5C-5hmC_hac.tar.gz